MFNttps/mfnttps.github.io/contribute.md

 ```
 ---
-description: Optional description of the ttpary
+description: Optional description of the ttp
 functions:
   FUNCTION:
     - description: Optional description of the example